qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 ```

 You will be using a pre-trained model called `all-MiniLM-L6-v2`.
-This is a performance-optimized sentence embedding model.
-You can read more about it and other awailable models [here](https://www.sbert.net/docs/pretrained_models.html).
+This is a performance-optimized sentence embedding model and you can read more about it and other available models [here](https://www.sbert.net/docs/pretrained_models.html).

 4. Download and create a pre-trained sentence encoder.